Skip to Content

 The Hooker River in Mount Cook National Park

-If you only want to visit Mount Cook on a day trip from Queenstown, then you can book this tour.
-Although a long day, this small-group tour is in a comfortable luxury mini-van which will allow you some time to relax on the drive there and back.
-The tour includes exploring Mount Cook National Park with a knowledgeable guide as well as stopping at some of the best attractions along the way.
+If you only want to visit Mount Cook on a day trip from Queenstown, then this full-day Mt Cook tour ticks all the boxes!
+Although a long day, this small-group tour is in a comfortable luxury minivan, which will allow you some time to relax on the drive there and back.

 I would not recommend this tour to anyone who does not want to be in a vehicle for a significant amount of time.
 It takes 4 hours to drive there, and then another four hours back – it’s a long day!